 Such an environment is necessary to a healthy learning, working, and living atmosphere because discrimination and harassment undermine human dignity and the positive connection among everyone on campus.
-In pursuit of this goal, any question of impermissible discrimination on these bases will be addressed with efficiency and energy and in accordance with this policy and the related document "Policy Details Regarding Title IX, Discrimination, Harassment, Sexual Misconduct, and Retaliation," which is incorporated herein in its entirety, providing specific details of this policy.

-This policy and the related policy document (i.e. "Policy Details Regarding Title IX, Discrimination, Harassment, Sexual Misconduct, and Retaliation Policy") also address complaints or reports of retaliation against those who have opposed practices prohibited by this policy, those who have filed complaints or reports under this policy, and those who have testified or otherwise participated in enforcement of this policy.
+In pursuit of this goal, any question of impermissible discrimination on these bases will be addressed with efficiency and energy and in accordance with this policy.
+This policy also addresses complaints or reports of retaliation against those who have opposed practices prohibited by this policy, those who have filed complaints or reports under this policy, and those who have testified or otherwise participated in enforcement of this policy.